pandas-dev/pandas/doc/source/user_guide/boolean.rst

 but ``True & False`` is ``False``, so we can't determine the output.

-This differs from how ``np.nan`` behaves in logical operations.
-Pandas treated ``np.nan`` is *always false in the output*.
+This differs from how ``np.nan`` behaves in logical operations. pandas treated ``np.nan`` is *always false in the output*.

 In ``or``